 The microphone on the in-line remote (tested on a Honor 9 smartphone) is not unlike the vast majority of microphones on headphones: it makes you sound like you’re far and your voice is faint.
 Placing it just in front of your mouth makes things better, but don’t expect HD calls.

 I used the following gear when listening to the MEMT T5: a Head ‘n’ Hifi Objective2 fed by a Topping D30, a Topping DX7, a Cayin N5ii, a Hidizs AP200, an iFi nano iDSD Black Label and a Topping NX4 DSD.
-I applied burn in for 100 hours and used standard-res FLAC files (though there also were a few hi-res FLACs and 320 kbps MP3s).
+I applied break-in for 100 hours and used standard-res FLAC files (though there also were a few hi-res FLACs and 320 kbps MP3s).

 |Frequency response||20 – 20,000 Hz|